-This document is an update to the “Planning for Disaster Debris” guidance that EPA published in 1995 (document EPA530-K-95-010).
-It is designed for local communities (including cities, counties, tribes, etc.) that are encouraged to create disaster debris management plans.
+The 2019 “Planning for Natural Disaster Debris” guidance is an update to the version that EPA published in March 2008.
+It is designed to help all communities (including cities, counties, territories, tribes, etc.) create disaster debris management plans, which EPA strongly encourages.

 The Planning for Natural Disaster Debris guidance assists communities in planning for natural disaster debris before a disaster occurs, including hurricanes, earthquakes, tornadoes, volcanoes, floods, wildfires and winter storms, by providing useful, relevant information that is intended to increase community preparedness and resiliency.
 Information is included on the following:

 - Recommended components of a debris management plan,